-After you register, you will be escorted to your room.
+After you are admitted to Southampton Hospital, you will be escorted to your room.
 Your first visitor will probably be your nurse.
 Your nurse will discussinformation necessary to develop your nursing care plan, familiarize you withyour room and answer any questions you may have about your stay.
 As you become acquainted with your surroundings, other staff members will visit to make sure you are comfortable and to administer care.

 In general, meals will be served as follows:

 Please do not have visitors bring food into the Hospital, since some items may be inconsistent with your treatment and nutritional requirements.
 In addition, there are no facilities on the patient floors for food preparation or storage.
 If you would like to order a guest tray for a relative or friend, simply ask your nurse to contact the Nutritional Services Department.
 A nominal charge will be added to your final bill.

 Mail, packages, and flowers may be delivered to your room daily.
 Be sure to let relatives and friends know your room number for prompt delivery.
 The Hospital’s mailing address is 240 Meeting House Lane, Southampton, NY 11968-5090, and the main telephone number is (631) 726-8200.

 Patients and visitors are encouraged to visit our Healing Room located on the second floor near the start of the North 2 wing.
 This room creates an environment helpful to the healing of the mind, body and spirit.

 You may contact a clergy person of your faith for prayer, counsel and administration of sacraments and rites.
 If you would like a clergy person to visit, please notify your nurse.

 For the health of its staff, patients and visitors, Southampton Hospital is a smoke-free environment.
 Smoking is not permitted anywhere at Southampton Hospital including the parking lots and the grounds.

 - Ed & Phyllis Davis Wellness Institute: (631) 728-WELL